firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=ydxerpxkpcfqjaybcssw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Wed Jun 10 09:45:00 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun 11 09:31:02 UTC 2015.

 The ipset `ib_bluetack_level1` has **218307** entries, **764993634** unique IPs.